JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 ![](http://35percent.org/img/gfunding2.png)

 ## Object to MP5

+Lendlease's detailed MP5 H7 application is almost the final chapter in the [redevelopment of the Heygate estate](http://35percent.org/heygate-regeneration-faq/) and it allows us to evaluate what is being delivered, against what was said and what was approved by Southwark Council, back in 2012.

+It is now apparent that while Lendlease has fulfilled its reduced affordable housing obligation it has done so by delivering fewer affordable homes.
+Lendlease has also been granted a change in the permission that has allowed them to build many more units.
+The upshot is that  Lendlease has nearly 250 more free-market homes to sell.

+Southwark, on the other hand, neglected to secure the number homes to be built and gave Lendlease the opportunity to build more, without getting amy improvement in the affordable housing situation. the to protect  to get tany benefit fron

 This has been achieved by clever variation of the original approval that allow the scheme to remain 'compliant' and without any referral back to the planning committee.